Eradicating bovine TB in NZ

 The Westland TMA covers 114,830 hectares between the Taramakau and Hokitika Rivers.
 The area includes Waimea Forest, Hokitika township and south to the Totara Lagoon, Kumara, Kawhaka, Arahura, Lake Kaniere, Kokatahi and Kowhitirangi.

-The habitat is farmland interspersed by steep terraces and ridges covered with native and exotic forest and scrub.
+The habitat is farmland interspersed with steep terraces and ridges covered with native and exotic forest and scrub.
 Altitudes range from sea level to 1450 metres.

 History of TB and pest control in Westland

-The Westland TMA has a long history of TB infection in local wildlife and cattle herds.
-TB-infected wildlife has historically been found along the Hokitika River, along the bush edge of Kokatahi, and in the Arahura Valley.
-Wildlife have infected many cattle herds in recent times.
+The Westland TMA has a long history of TB infection in cattle herds and local wildlife.
+We have historically found TB-infected wildlife along the Hokitika River, along the bush edge of Kokatahi, and in the Arahura Valley.
+Wildlife has infected many cattle herds in recent times.

 We completed ground control in: